josephceth/enterprise-basics/README.md

 - `deleteBlob`: Deletes a blob from Azure Blob Storage
 - `getBlob`: Downloads a blob from Azure Blob Storage as a Buffer

+### Azure AI

+- `generateCompletion`: Generates a single-turn completion using Azure-hosted OpenAI models.
+  Designed for one-off completions and should not be used for maintaining chat history or conversational interactions.

 ### Database

 - `executeSqlQuery`: Executes SQL queries against Microsoft SQL Server databases